bgcasey/code_standards/README.md

 ### Section headings

-Each subsequent section of the script should include a numbered heading that describes the purpose of the section.
+Each subsequent section of the script should include a descriptibve numbered heading.
+Beneath the heading, include a comment describing the section's purpose.
 This makes it easier for others to understand the logical flow of the script.
 For example:

 ```R
 # 2. Data Cleaning ----